Ashamed of Your Accent - When Being Laughed at for How You Talk Leaves Scars

 The Reality of Dialect Shame

-According to a survey by the NHK Broadcasting Culture Research Institute, about 40% of people from rural areas have felt embarrassed about their dialect.
+A significant proportion of people from rural areas have felt embarrassed about their dialect at some point.
 The trigger is often being laughed at or repeatedly asked to repeat yourself after moving to an urban area for school or work.
+The moment someone says "Where are you from?
+You have an accent" during a first introduction, many people feel as though their entire way of speaking is somehow "wrong."

 Dialect shame is not simply a matter of "how you talk."
-Language is at the core of personal identity, and having your dialect rejected is tantamount to having your origins, your family, and your hometown rejected.
+Language is at the core of personal identity, and having your dialect rejected is tantamount to having your origins, and your hometown rejected.
 Sociolinguist William Labov pointed out that linguistic discrimination (linguicism) damages individual dignity in the same way as racial or gender discrimination.
+Each time your dialect is mocked, the belief that "I must hide part of myself to be accepted by society" is reinforced, leading to a broader inhibition of self-expression.
+This extends beyond speech to affect confidence in sharing opinions, participating in discussions, and asserting oneself in professional settings.
+The connection to your family and community becomes something you learn to suppress rather than celebrate.

 Why Dialects Are Seen as "Inferior Speech"